ManticoreTechnologies/manticore-rpc/README.md

 ## Getting Started

-Follow these steps to set up and run the Manticore Crypto Faucet.
+Follow these steps to set up and run the Manticore RPC Service.

 ### 1. Install Redis Server